LewisResearchGroup/ms-mint-app2/docs/quickstart.md

 ## 8. Process the data

 Switch to `Processing` and start data extraction with `RUN MINT`.
 As in Optimization, you can choose how many resources to allocate to process the files, including CPU, RAM, and batch size.
 In small datasets the default values should suffice; as the number of files grows, tweaking these parameters improves performance.
 Click `Run` to compute the results.
+For the demo data, this should take a few seconds-minutes depending on your machine.

 ![](quickstart/run-mint-1.png)
 ![](quickstart/run-mint-2.png)